Skip to main content

 What international frameworks exist for research ethics and integrity?

-A joint European framework has been developed, ALLEA's European Code of Conduct for Research Integrity, which is incorporated in Horizon 2020, the EU Framework Programme for Research and Innovation (Article 35 Ethics and Research Integrity).
-A new revised version will be completed in 2023.
+A joint European framework has been developed, The European Code of Conduct for Research Integrity, which is incorporated in the EU Framework Programme for Research and Innovation (Article 35 Ethics and Research Integrity).
+A new revised version was completed in 2023.
 The European Code of Conduct for Research Integrity complements the Norwegian legislation and the research ethics guidelines in different disciplines.
-The National Research Ethics Committees have translated them into Norwegian on behalf of KD.
+The National Research Ethics Committees have translated them into Norwegian on behalf of KD - the new version is yet to be translated.

 As the subject areas are different, and the regulation of research ethics varies between different areas and different countries, challenges may arise related to interdisciplinarity and international cooperation.